 Production Accounting is a niche area of Finance.
 Production Accountants are a vital part of film and television production management.
 They are responsible for managing and maintaining the finances and records for film or TV productions.
-It is important the Production Accountants have both strong bookkeeping skills and a sound knowledge of the film or TV production process.
-It’s a collaborative role and you’ll be working closely with Producers, Assistant Directors and Heads of Departments to work out the most cost effective way of staying true to the Director’s creative vision.
+It is important the Production Accountants have both strong bookkeeping skills, a sound knowledge of the film or TV production process and strong communication skills.
+It’s a collaborative role and you’ll be working closely with Producers, Line Producers and Heads of Departments to work out the most cost effective way of staying true to the Director’s creative vision.
 The ability to build strong working relationships with producers, heads of department and the rest of the production office is as important as being able to produce timely, accurate and informative cost reports.

 Production Accounting Job Profiles

 There are many levels in the Production Accounting department, including:

 - Financial Controller

 - 1st Assistant Accountant